aircraft721/PublicDocs/_articles/product-feed-intro.md

 * `<ProductUrl>`
 * `<ImageUrl>`

-Beyond these elements, each product may contain more depending on the behavior/feature you’re looking to implement.
+Beyond these elements, each product may contain more depending on the behavior/feature you're looking to implement.

 For details on the product element definitions, visit: [http://developer.olapic.com/articles/product-feed-full-public.html#product-element-definition](http://developer.olapic.com/articles/product-feed-full-public.html#product-element-definition)